Get a head start on a graduate degree.

 Submatriculating at Penn Nursing

 The demand for nurses with MSN degrees is higher than ever.
-If you are interested in specializing or entering advanced nursing practice sooner rather than later, we encourage you to apply as early as your junior year.
+If you are interested in specializing or entering advanced nursing practice you can submatriculate in the Fall of your senior year.
 If accepted, you’ll begin to take master’s level coursework, earning credit toward both degrees.

 Our current climate of healthcare litigation and malpractice suits is well suited for professionals who combine nursing education and experience with legal expertise.
 A background in both nursing and law gives you a powerful and marketable skillset, and prepares you to make an impact on the medical and legal professions.